martingtaylor/dcpp/README.md

 ## Content
 1. Background
 2. The "Game"
+3. Project Management
+4. Risk Assessment
-3. Techincal Design
+5. Techincal Design
-4. CI/CD
+6. CI/CD
-5. Unit Tests
+7. Unit Tests
-6. Risk Assessment
-7. Project Management
-8. Development Repository Structure
+9. Development Repository Structure

 ## Background
 The DevOps Core Practical project is supposed to display our skills in the use of DevOps technologies, CI/CD techniques, deploy tools and working strategies.
 It has been stated that this assessment does not concentrate on the actual program being deployed, rather the methods used to automatically install the application on the target hosts.

 To that extent, the project must demonstrate, the use of:
+* Multiple Micro Service Architecture, running on a number of disperate VMs.
+* The use of GITHUB as a code repository.
-* JENKINS and a CI/CD manager.
+* JENKINS as a CI/CD manager - pipeline triggered by a GIT/Jenkins Webhook
 * DOCKER as a containerisation tool.
+* DOCKER=COMPOSE as a deployment tool.
-* DOCKER-SWARM as a deploy technology of choice.
+* DOCKER-SWARM as a hosting platform technology of choice.
 * ANSIBLE as a configuration management tool.
 * Data perssisted to a MySQL Database.
-* The deployment and use of a Load-Balancer.
+* The deployment and use of a Front End / Load-Balancer.

 The project must also include:
 * A sample of the JIRA Board used during the application life cycle.
-* A simple ERD.
+* A simple ERD of the MySQL data stored.
 * A Risk Assessement.

-GITHUB has been used as a code repository: [Link to DCCP GITHUB Repo](https://github.com/martingtaylor/dcpp)
+I have included a link to the GITHUB repository: [Link to DCPP GITHUB Repo](https://github.com/martingtaylor/dcpp)

 ## The "Game"
 The appilcation is a simple Cannon Ball / Target game.
 The user presses the fire button and a randon Elevation Angle and Muzzle velocity are generated, then the distance the cannon ball travels is calculated using the simplistic formula:

 ![EQUATION](images/dcpp_Equation.PNG)

-The distance form a 1000 meter target if then calculated and a ranking and message (sometimes rude!) generated.
+The distance from a 1000 meter target if then calculated and a ranking and message (sometimes rude!) generated:

-When accessed the screen displays:

 ![SCREEN0](images/dcpp_SCREEN0.PNG)